alex1ozr/LearnDotNet/Interviews/Questions.DotNet_en.md

 6. Mutex / Semaphore / Monitor
    - [MSDN](https://learn.microsoft.com/en-us/dotnet/standard/threading/overview-of-synchronization-primitives)
    - [Habr](https://habr.com/ru/articles/459514/)
+7. Access control to objects
+   - What does lock unfold into?
+   - What is BlockingСollection, ConcurrentBag?
+   - How does semaphore differ from semaphoreSlim?
-7. Volatile?
+8. Volatile?
 ThreadStatic?
 ThreadLocal?
-8. Interlocked
+9. Interlocked
-9. What are the solutions to work with static but to avoid multithreading issues?
+10. What are the solutions to work with static but to avoid multithreading issues?

 ### Async/Await
 1. What it is?
 When it is used?
+   - Do you need async/await for a heavy mathematical calculation function?
+     - No, it will still occupy all the processor time.
 2. Difference from multithreading
+3. What is a synchronization context?
+Where is it used?
-3. Why is it prohibited to await in lock/Singleton?
+4. Why is it prohibited to await in lock/Singleton?
-4. async await best practices
+5. async await best practices
    - [David Fowler](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md)

 ### Data structures and Algorithms